 Arkansas's DWI (driving while intoxicated) laws prohibit operating or having actual physical control of a vehicle or motorboat while intoxicated or having a blood alcohol concentration (BAC) of .08% or greater.
 A driver can be in "actual physical control" of a vehicle without being in motion: simply having the ability to exert control over the vehicle is sufficient for a conviction.

 To determine whether a DWI is a first, second, or subsequent offense, all DWI convictions—including out-of-state DWI and DUI convictions—are counted.
 If the driver has two prior DWI convictions within the last five years, a new charge is considered a third offense (the lookback period is five years for license penalties).
 A third offense DWI is a misdemeanor.
 Convicted motorists are typically looking at several months in jail, a large fine, and a substantial license suspension.

 This article discusses the specific penalties you'll face if convicted of a third DWI in Arkansas.

 Jail time.
-A third-offense DWI requires at least 90 days imprisonment with a maximum sentence of one year in jail.
-This minimum jail sentence is increased to 120 days in jail if the driver had a passenger who under 16 years old in the car.
-However, the court can—for “good cause”—order community service in lieu of jail time.
+A third-offense DWI carries at least 90 days imprisonment with a maximum sentence of one year in jail.
+This minimum jail sentence is increased to 120 days in jail if the driver had a passenger who was under 16 years old in the car.
+However, the court can—for "good cause"—order community service in lieu of jail time.
 If ordered, the offender must perform 90 days of community service (or 120 days if a passenger was under the age of 16 was in the vehicle).